 Sex therapy is a specific branch of psychotherapy devoted to supporting well-being around sex and sexual satisfaction.
-Contrary to common misunderstanding, sex therapy does not involve sexual contact with or in front of a therapist.
+Contrary to common misunderstanding, sex therapy does not involve contact with or in front of a sex therapist.

-Sex therapy is simply a specialized way of treating sexual concerns from a psychological perspective, including addressing any mental health conditions that may relate to or arise from these concerns.
+Sex therapy is simply a specialized way of treating sexual dysfunction and/or intimacy concerns from a psychological perspective, including addressing any mental health conditions that may relate to or arise from these concerns.

 What sex therapy can help with

-Certified sex therapists are trained to help with a wide variety of challenges related to sex, and achieving a healthy sex life, including (but not limited to) the following:
+A certified sex therapist is trained to help with a wide variety of challenges related to sex, physical contact, and achieving healthy, satisfying sex lives, including (but not limited to) the following:

-- General stress or anxiety around sex: You may be preoccupied with your worries about sexual behavior, or even find that your anxiety in this area interferes with some aspect of sex.
+- General stress or anxiety around sex: You may feel uncomfortable or be preoccupied with your worries about sexual behavior, performance anxiety, or even find that your anxiety in this area interferes with some aspect of sexual relations.

-- Lack of desire or mismatched desires: You or your partner(s) may not feel as much sexual desire as you want to, or you may not experience the same amount or frequency of sexual desires.
+- Lack of desire or mismatched desires: You or your sexual partner(s) may not feel as much sexual desire as you want to, or you may not experience the same amount or frequency of sexual desires.

 - Challenges with sexual arousal: You might have difficulty feeling sexually aroused or achieving orgasm, or you may experience orgasm sooner than you want to.
 Erectile dysfunction and premature ejaculation fall under this category.

-- Sex and/or pornography addiction: Not all sex therapists treat these issues, but some are trained to help you deal with addictive behaviors relating to sex.
+- Sex and/or pornography addiction: Not all sex therapists treat these issues, but some are trained to help you deal with addictive behaviors relating to sex or unwanted sexual fetishes.